 I’ve learned a number of things since I began blogging many years ago.
 I think these things are really important and I am passing these tidbits on to you.
 I am by no means an expert.

 * NO MUSIC players.
 This is a huge pet peeve of mine.
 Try to be courteous to your readers.
 Where might they be reading from?
 Work, library, Starbucks?
-We know you love your music, we all do, but this drives me mad trying to find your music player so I can turn it off, quickly before it disturbs those around me.
+We know you love your music, we all love our own music, but this drives me mad trying to find your music player so I can turn it off quickly before it disturbs those around me.
 Rarely do I enjoy the music that the player is playing.

 * Links should always open in a new window.
 Always.
 Readers open links as they read.
 If they are instantly taken to a new site before they finish your article, it is very frustrating.
 They either have to click back and go back to your page OR they will just continue on and never finish the article from your site.
 Totally defeats the purpose of linking up.

 * Do not make your readers jump through 5 hoops just to leave a comment.
 If you have a WordPress blog, you can use a simple plug in to monitor for spam.
 If you are going to require a captcha, you most likely do not need to also moderate every comment.
-Set your site up to email each time someone comments, then you can delete spam if it shows up.
 Also, keep everything to ONE page and ONE time click to submit.
 Folks want to leave a comment quickly, if they have to hit submit and then fill in a captcha and then hit submit again, they might just give up and leave.
 Or they may not realize their comment didn’t post and change pages before they even see it.
 I know I did before I realized some sites require more steps to comment.
 On their next visit they will likely remember how long it takes to enter comments on your site and may not even bother to attempt the next time they visit.
 Growmap Anti Spambot plug in will eliminate most spammers.

 * Flash banners are out.
 Stick with static ads, buttons etc.